aravindmunna/hello-world-react-and-typescript-book/React.md

 One of the great benefits of using React is the speed at which it can update the DOM.

+Components have a method named setState.
+You called this method any time the state for the component is updated. setState will re-renders itself and all of the children in its subtree.
+If you want to improve performance of this re-render you should call shouldComponentUpdate on components that should not re-render based on some conditions you set in the method.

 ##TypeScript Definition File References

 To use external modules in TypeScript you should provide a definition of the types used in the module.
 This will activate the IDE and the TypeScript compiler's ability to use these types to help catch errors.